J. C. Johnson: Early life and career

+World War II and later years

 During World War II, Johnson volunteered as an ambulance driver for the U.S. Army.
 During this time, he and Andy Razaf wrote "Yankee Doodle Tan", honoring the African American soldiers of World War Two, which appeared in the movie Hit Parade of 1943.
 After Waller's death in 1943, Johnson moved to St. Albans, Queens.
 He wrote for the Ink Spots and for a time acted as their manager.
 In the early 1950s, he created theatrical shows including The Year Round, which played in Harlem and was notable for being one of the first shows that Brock Peters performed in (under the name of George Fisher); and, in 1953, Jazz Train.
 After first playing in a night club at 49th and Broadway, it was taken to London's West End, where it was retooled into a large musical review, playing the Piccadilly Theatre and two command performances for the Queen, before touring England and Europe for three years.

 Johnson then moved to the village of Wurtsboro in upstate New York.
 In the 1970s, he enjoyed the renewed interest in his songs, which appeared in many movies and revues and were recorded by artists such as Bette Midler, Bobby Short and Della Reese.
 He died on February 27, 1981, at the age of 84.

 In the fall of 2010, the New York Music Theater Festival presented Trav'lin, a new romantic musical featuring 20 songs written by J.C.
 Johnson.